 - Is there anything missing?

-- Are there any unwritten rules?
-What an employers says and does may be contradictory.
-Actions speak louder than words.
+- Do the employers actions match their words?
+What an employer says and does may be contradictory.
+Actions speak louder than words

 * RESUME ▶️